motion/orbit/README.md

 ## install

-Currenly using Node 9.11.1.
-Run this command:
+Currenly using Node 10.15.2.
+To setup, run this command:

 ```sh
 yarn bootstrap
 ```

 Bootstrap make sure everything is installed and built.
-I find the easiest way to add new npm packages to any app/package is to just edit the package.json directly (VSCode will suggest the latest version for you), and then re-run bootstrap.
+I find the easiest way to add new npm packages to any app/package is to just edit the package.json directly (VSCode will suggest the latest version for you), and then re-run `yarn bootstrap`.

-If you just want to re-build everyhting, try `yarn build`.
+Once you have it all running, you either want to start a build watcher with `yarn build:watch` or you can start the task from VSCode.

 ## run

-Orbit now "self-builds" so you can just run with `yarn start` which runs `orbit ws` inside `example-workspace`.
+Orbit now "self-builds" so you can just run with `yarn start` which basically just runs `orbit ws` inside `./example-workspace`.

-To run the development tools, run `yarn start:devtools`.
-This will run two things:
+Note: If you are developing orbit, you want to probably run `yarn start --dev` which will run `orbit ws --dev`.
+This is our own internal development mode, it basically runs everything in dev mode by default.
+That lets you more easily change anything, and it should all hot reload.

+If you need to debug the backend at all some of the state in the frontend the dev tools are really helpful (REPL into all the processes) `yarn start:devtools`.
+This will run:

 - A [Puppeteer](https://github.com/GoogleChrome/puppeteer) instance that automatically hooks into the REPL for all processes (node, electron and client).
 - The [Overmind](https://overmindjs.org/) devtools which let you see the state inside Overmind which we use for mostly global state.